tacascer-org/xml-processor-plugin/README.md

 ## Contributing

 If you want to contribute to the XML Processor Plugin, please create an issue or open a pull request.

-## License

-Please see the `LICENSE` file for details about the license.